TV-Rename/tvrename/userguide.md

 "Future Episodes" looks further ahead and lists the first new episode of each show found in the Media Library not already listed.

-"Later" picks up all the future episode information matching shows in your Media Library that [The TVDB](http://thetvdb.com "Visit thetvdb.com") knows about.
+"Later" shows the rest of the future episode information matching shows in your Media Library that [The TVDB](http://thetvdb.com "Visit thetvdb.com") knows about.

-The two panels below show (on the left) a summary for the episode highlighted in the main panel and (on the right) a calendar indicating the dates episodes were/will be broadcast (in bold type).
+The next two panels show (on the left) a summary for the episode highlighted in the main panel and (on the right) a calendar indicating the dates episodes were/will be broadcast (in bold type).
 The calendar interacts with the main panel.
 Clicking on a bold date will highlight the episode matching the date in the list above, and clicking on an episode in the main panel will cause the calendar to display that date.
+In either case the episode summary will be updated (if there is one)

-At the very bottom, the status bar displays the next show/episode airing.
+At the very bottom, the status bar displays the next show/episode airing and how long you've got to wait for it!

-The content presented by TVRename is only as good as that found at [The TVDB](http://thetvdb.com "Visit thetvdb.com") so please consider registering and helping to maintain their content - everybody benefits!
+**The content presented by TVRename is only as good as that found at [The TVDB](http://thetvdb.com "Visit thetvdb.com") so please consider registering and helping to maintain their content - everybody benefits!**

+*In keeping with our jumping-about policy lets look at My Shows next.*

-## My Shows
+## "My Shows"...
-This is where you tell TV Rename which shows you are interested in, and where they are stored on your computer.
-It can be a local drive, or a mapped network share.
+This is where you tell TV Rename about the TV Shows you are watching (or have watched), where it can find them and how they are structured.

+In essence this tab allows you to configure the "interface" between  [The TVDB](http://thetvdb.com "Visit thetvdb.com") and your "Media Library".
+Incidently there can be multiple storage locations including local paths on your computer, local drives, mapped network shares and UNC paths.
+The only restriction being that a TV Show cannot be spread across locations.
+.
 In this image, you can see a number of shows, each of which can have a folder associated with it.

 ![Shows and Folders](images/screenshots/MyShows.PNG)